-It bears mentioning that the charging unit that comes with an Oral-B product is only designed for use with the electrical system that is predominant in the country/area in which it was bought.
+It bears mentioning that the charging unit that comes with an Oral-B product is typically only designed for use with the type of electrical system that is predominant in the country/area in which it was bought.

 That means USA/Canada models are intended for use only with 110 volt systems.
 Units bought in other countries (such as European ones) are typically designed just for 220 - 240 volt ones.
 (In comparison, Sonicare products feature multi-voltage charging units.)

 You'll have to check the specifics of the product you own.
 The voltage range yours has been designed for is printed on its base.
 Those specifically marked "100 - 240 volts" can be used globally without the need for a voltage converter.
 All others will require a converter to operate on any electrical system other than the one they were designed for.

 The type of battery found in most rechargeable Oral-b's is NiMH.
 Selected models (like the 6000 and Genius 8000) have a lithium-ion one.
 The lithium-ion version offers the advantage of longer, more consistent battery life and faster charging.